What a Fool Believes: The Doobie Brothers version

+Critical reception

 Billboard praised the vocal performance, synthesizers and production.
 The reviewer described the song as building from a melodic first verse "to a heart warming hook chorus".
-Cash Box said it has an "easy funk backing, strings overhead and characteristically unique vocals which soar upwards."
+Cashbox said it has an "easy funk backing, strings overhead and characteristically unique vocals which soar upwards."
 Record World said that in the song the Doobie Brothers go to "an easy going beat with distinctive lead and high harmony hook."

 Ultimate Classic Rock critic Michael Gallucci rated "What a Fool Believes" as the Doobie Brothers all-time greatest song, particularly praising "McDonald's soulful vocals and soft and warm keyboard riffs."
-In 2021, it was listed at No. 343 on Rolling Stone's "Top 500 Greatest Songs of All Time".
+In 2021, it was listed at No. 343 on Rolling Stone's list of the "500 Greatest Songs of All Time".

+The song is considered one of the pinnacle examples of the yacht rock genre, which spawned from the 2005 web series by comedians J. D. Ryznar, Hunter Stair, David B. Lyons and Steve Huey.
+On their "Yachtski Scale", created on their podcast Beyond Yacht Rock, songs are rated from 0 to 100 based on how "Yacht" they are, "What a Fool Believes" has a score of 100 from all four co-hosts and is the song that all other songs are compared to.